The Inspired Classroom is Made for Teachers!

 Why do We Exist?

-It started nearly two decades ago when Elizabeth attended Gordon College and discovered the possibilities music could play in her philosophy of education.
+It started over two decades ago when Elizabeth attended Gordon College and discovered the possibilities music could play in her philosophy of education.
 She opened her laptop and started typing.
 Now, it is our hope that we can reach other teachers and parents who want to inspire their children with all the arts to make them more well rounded, complete people.
 That’s what having an Inspired Classroom is all about!